 Verifying the data requested by the data subject will help determine if you need to proceed with the request.
 Some data may include personal data of other data subjects.
 So, giving access to them is a case of a data breach.

 Some data have a large quantity of information.
-You must ensure that whether the requested data constitutes the entire information or just a part of it.
+You must ensure that the requested data constitutes the entire information or just a part of it.

 Send data

-Organizations, like Jaquar, have their procedure to respond to the DSAR.
+Organizations like Jaquar have their procedure to respond to the DSAR.

 Big tech, like Facebook, has an automated procedure that will help its users to access their information and download a copy of the same.